autowarefoundation/autoware.universe/localization/gyro_odometer/README.md

 - [Assumption] The covariance in the input messages must be properly assigned.

 - [Assumption] The angular velocity is set to zero if both the longitudinal vehicle velocity and the angular velocity around the yaw axis are sufficiently small.
-This is because there was a bias in the angular velocity of the IMU, which sometimes caused a estimation that the vehicle was rotating even though it is actually stopped.
+This is for suppression of the IMU angular velocity bias.
+Without this process, we misestimate the vehicle status when stationary.

 - [Limitation] The frequency of the output IMU message depends on the frequency of the input IMU message.